rjbernaldo/node_live_twitter/README.md

 ## Introduction

 Create a Twitter visualization project using Node.js, Express.js, & Socket.io.
-Grabs data from the Twitter Streaming API and projects them on a map generated from Google.
+Grab data from the Twitter Streaming API and project them on a map generated from Google.

 ## Poject Milestones

 1. Create a constant connection from the server to the client for data transfer.
-2.
+2. Stream data constantly from server to client
+3. Plot data on a google map according to the tweet's location.

 ## Learning Objectives